Murder of Janet Acosta: Trial and verdict

 Key themes in the mitigation case included Tanzi's diagnoses of polysubstance dependence, PTSD, exhibitionism, sexual sadism, voyeurism, ADHD, a learning disability, bereavement issues, and antisocial personality disorder.
 Dr. Raphael also testified that his firm suspected, and could not rule out, schizophrenia, schizoaffective disorder, or another psychotic disorder.
 Dr. Vicary provided a diagnosis of bipolar disorder.
 Further mitigating evidence included Tanzi's history of institutionalization as a youth, his cooperation with law enforcement by confessing and leading them to Acosta's body, and his history of substance abuse.

-On February 19, 2003, after hearing all the evidence in the penalty phase, the jury returned a unanimous 12-0 recommendation for a sentence of death.
+On February 19, 2003, after hearing all the evidence in the penalty phase, the jury returned a 12-0 recommendation for a sentence of death.

-On April 11, 2003, the trial court followed the jury's unanimous recommendation and formally sentenced Michael Anthony Tanzi to death for the first-degree murder of Janet Acosta.
+On April 11, 2003, the trial court followed the jury's unanimous recommendation and formally sentenced Tanzi to death for the first-degree murder of Acosta.
 In its sentencing order, the court found that the seven established aggravating circumstances "greatly outweighed" the ten mitigating circumstances.
 The sheer number and gravity of the aggravators, particularly the "heinous, atrocious, or cruel" nature of the murder and its commission in a "cold, calculated, and premeditated" manner, proved overwhelming despite the substantial and compelling mitigation case presented by the defense.

 In addition to the death sentence, Tanzi was also sentenced to consecutive life sentences for the convictions of carjacking with a deadly weapon, kidnapping to facilitate a felony with a deadly weapon, and armed robbery with a deadly weapon.